Privacy Policy

 Introduction

-The Ngāti Hei Charitable Trust (we, us, our) complies with the New Zealand Privacy Act 1993 (the Act) when dealing with personal information.
+The Hei o Wharekaho SettlementTrust (we, us, our) complies with the Privacy Act 2020 (NZ) (the Act) when dealing with personal information.
 Personal information is information about an identifiable individual (a natural person).

 This policy sets out how we will collect, use, disclose and protect your personal information.